andrewtakeshi/bmi/icinga.d/initial/README.md

 ```

 ## Remote Device Setup (SNMP)
+This section contains instructions for setting up SNMP to work on remote nodes; this section doesn't apply to the master (device on which Icinga2 is installed), unless you're also monitoring the master from itself.

 Setup/Install using the script (assuming the repo has already been cloned)
 ```
 git clone https://github.com/andrewtakeshi/bmi.git ./bmi